 Mui Ne is Vietnam's most western style resort beach.
 The city itself is a typical Vietnamese fishing community sporting a fleet of beautiful fishing boats but with little to see or do in town.
 The beach beside it, however, is home to luxury resorts and hotels, while cheaper guesthouses can be found across the road or closer to town.

-There are red coloured sand dunes close to town, but beyond those lie much larger white sand dunes which are worth the extra half-hour trip.
+There are red-coloured sand dunes close to town, but beyond those lie much larger white sand dunes, which are worth the extra half-hour trip.
 For a small tip, children will rent out sand sleds and demonstrate how to surf the dunes.
 One of Vietnam's top golf courses is also just outside the city.
-Mui Ne is a scenic 5 hour motorbike trip from Vung Tau or five to seven hour highway bus ride from Ho Chi Minh City.
+Mui Ne is a scenic five-hour motorbike trip from Vung Tau or five to seven-hour highway bus ride from Ho Chi Minh City.

 Address: Mui Ne, Phan Thiet, Binh Thuan